 This booklet is part of the Living in a Fallen World series.
 The series focuses upon life crises and every one of them starts with "Help!"
 This is a good book to read if you or a loved one has just received the diagnosis of cancer and want to learn the basics of what you're dealing with.
 It's not a detailed textbook about cancer, but more like a primer-- providing facts about what cancer is and how it spreads, as well as treatment options (including hospice).
 It's a practical book, serving to point readers to God, urging their focus to be fixed upon Him as the true Source of every cure, every blessing.
 This book comes alongside those who are hurting, afraid and confused and helps them see that, even through the tough times, we can trust in the One Who cannot make mistakes.
 This book was released in Fall 2010 by Day One Publishing.

 Soon to be released.
-Part of the same Living in a Fallen World Series.
 This book comes alongside those hurting from the pain of loneliness.
-With the support and comfort only the Bible can provide, I pray it can serve to improve those who feel this kind of loneliness.
-There are several kinds of loneliness, but I've chosen to focus primarily on the loneliness resulting from losing a loved one to divorce or death.
+With the support and comfort only the Bible can provide, I pray it serves to minister to those who feel this kind of loneliness.
+I've chosen to focus primarily on the loneliness resulting from losing a loved one to divorce or death.
 The suggestions and advice can be applied to other types of loneliness, as well.
 I believe this book will be coming out sometime in 2014.